Frequently Asked Questions

 Can an apprentice work night shifts?

-Yes, with the approval of the Career Coach and Facility Administrator and after at least two weeks of on-the-job training.
+Yes, with the approval of the Career Coach and Facility Administrator and after at least 2 weeks of on-the-job training.

 Can an apprentice complete on-the-job orientation early?